64kramsystem/personal_notes/topics/assembly_x64_comparch.md

         baz
 end:
 ```

+Loops can be optimized by applying the conditional jump at the end (see [optimizations section](#control-flow-1))

+If the loop variable has a last value of zero, use `jns` instead of `jnz`.

 When a boolean expressions has multiple conditionals, each individual comparison can be accumulated in halves of a reg8, via setCC: